"Another day in this carnival of souls

 She nodded, but still looked a little worried, they remained silent for several long moments.

-"I heard you did well on your Defence OWL," she said mildly.
+"I heard you did well on your Defense OWL," she said mildly.

 Harry smiled absently.
 In truth, he was rather pleased about that, even if his resulting smirk in Umbridge's direction - though not completely unintentional - had no doubt earned him the harsher detention.
 He wasn't really thinking about her comment though, what he found interesting was the expression on the red head's face.
 She seemed to be struggling with something, biting down on her bottom lip and looking a bit nervous.

 That was when it happened; something bright just popped up in between them, it was a ball of pale white light.
 Glowing with the same eeriness as a Patronus, it floated right in front of Harry's nose.
 Silvery wisps danced across its surface, casting an eeriness that drew the eye to the ball.
 It seemed to call out to him, whispering lowly in a language he didn't understand.